dead-end/Git/shallow/README.md

 ### Shallow commits

 In your shallow repository you get commits which have parents in the origin repository but not in the clone.
-So you cannot simply follow parent commit in a shallow repository.
+So you cannot simply follow parent commits in a shallow repository.

 To solve this problem the `.git/shallow` file exist.
 It contains a list of commit hashes, which are delimited with a newline character.